 The term “residency” refers to where the child resides.
 If the child lives mostly with one parent, we commonly refer to that parent as having “primary residency.”
-The other parent is then awarded parenting time.
 If the child spends equal amounts of time with both parents, it is called “shared residency.”
 If parents have more than one child the Court could issue orders regarding “divided residency”, or each parent having primary residence of one or more of the children.
 But, divided residency is rare and requires a special finding by the Court that it is in each child’s best interests.

 If parents agree upon legal custody, residency, and parenting time for their children, then their agreement is presumed to be in the best interests for the children and the Court will adopt the agreement as its order.
 If parents cannot agree upon custody, residency, or parenting time, the Court must make the decision.
 In doing so the Court considers a list of 18 non-exclusive factors in determining a child’s best interests, some of which include:

 A large portion of Ward Potter LLC’s practice is devoted to child custody and parenting time disputes.
 Many attorneys shy away from such cases, but we feel that there is no more important aspect of family law than dealing with issues pertaining to children.
 We view this area as one in which we can have a significantly positive impact on lives.

 There are many nuances to custody and parenting time issues.
 Each case is unique and cannot be approached with a “cookie cutter” mentality.
-For example, the Court typically requires that parents who are disputing custody or parenting time must participate in some form of alternative dispute resolution.
-In Sedgwick County, Kansas, the options are either Mediation or Limited Case Management.
-Lynn Ward took mediation training with CDR Associates, located in Boulder, Colorado, in 1999.
-She has been an approved mediator by the Supreme Court of the State Kansas.
-She has conducted both mediation and Limited Case Management for the Courts in Sedgwick County, Kansas, and, as a result, is skilled in guiding the clients of Ward Potter LLC, through the alternative dispute resolution process.
+For example, the Court typically requires that parents who are disputing custody or parenting time must participate in some form of alternative dispute resolution such as mediation.
+Both Lynn Ward and Tony Potter have attended mediation trainings, and they have conducted as mediators, or attended with clients, hundreds of mediation sessions.

-Most cases are resolved through alternative dispute resolution.
+Most cases are resolved through settlement negotiations or alternative dispute resolution.
 However, if settlement is not an option, then we are experienced in helping our clients pursue custody and parenting time matters through the Court system, including evidentiary hearings and trials.